rjspencer/docs/theming.md

 Example: `<a href="{Link-Videos}">See my killer video about how to weave baskets underwater!</a>`
 Example return: `<a href="/account-name/videos">See my killer videos about how to weave baskets underwater!</a>`

+## option: Variables
+You can set up ways for StageBloc users to customize their theme to their liking without them doing any HTML/CSS/JS editing with custom theme {option}s.

+*Note: these shouldn't be used as theme assets (things users won't change, such as sprites)* *Note: Less is often more.
+If someone wants very specific, fine tune control, it's best if they just edit the theme.*

+Examples (line spacing for legibility):

+	{option:Image
+		group="background"
+		name="image"
+		format="background-image: url(%s);"
+		defaultFormat=""
+	}

+{option}s can also be reused without needing to provide all information after the first use.
+Simply provide the {option:* name="" and group=""} and the value from the first use will be returned.

+Example:

+	div#one {
+		{option:Select group="background" name="BG Color" format="background-color: %s;" presets="red,blue,green,yellow,magenta" default="red"}
+	}

+	/* Now that the entire option variable has been defined, this second instance does not require as much data: */ div#two {
+		{option:Select group="background" name="BG Color"}
+	}

+### option:Image
+Provides users with a file upload box where they can upload JPEG, GIF, and PNG files to be used in the theme.
+Data provided will be the full path URL to the original file uploaded.

+name (required)
+:	the name of the option field.
+Also the title in the left side of the theme management area

+group
+:	items in groups are namespaced and put together in the theme management area

+format
+:	the way the data is outputted.
+This is equivalent to [PHP's sprintf()](http://php.net/sprintf) if you'd like to force a format.
+Default: `%s`

+defaultFormat
+:	format of the default data.
+Default: copy of `format`

+default
+:	when no value has been specified, use this data is used instead

+### option:Color
+Provides users with a color select box.
+Data provided is a full HEX value including pound sign.

+rgb
+:	if true, returns three numbers comma separated, if false hex. default false
+	ex: 255,255,255 or #ffffff

+### option:Select
+Provides users with a drop down box containing a list of predefined values.
+Data provided is the value selected.

+: presets
+	define a comma separated list of values

+		{option:Select
+			group="background"
+			name="repeat"
+			format="background-repeat: %s;"
+			presets="repeat,no-repeat,repeat-x,repeat-y"
+			default="no-repeat"
+		}

+### option:Textarea
+Provides users with a textbox where they can input any string.
+Data provided is user's string.

 ## Variables with Options

 ### CreatedDate, ModifiedDate, PublishedDate